mattlyons0/Java-Grader/README.md

     - Note: Java-Grader will create a small number of predefined and configurable directories.
 It will not access any data other than its own.
     - Once an App Key and Secret have been set, any Dropbox Account may use Java Grader and attach it to their Dropbox Account
   - Mail Server Data is optional, it must be set if you desire to use emailing capabilities
     - To use emailing capabilites Java-Grader must be configured with a email server to send emails through.
 This is similar to information that must be provided to add an external email account to Gmail...
+(See error.log for email authentication errors)
 - Once `Data.java` has been configured Java-Grader may be compiled into a jar and or run